Researching, developing, and transitioning advances in separation architectures, model-based system engineering, and mathematical analysis.

 Danielle's current research focuses on bridging the gap between model-based analyses and deployed software-level analyses.
 She is pursuing research to reason about interactions between the software, run-time, and hardware of high assurance systems, and to formally verify that the resulting embedded system satisfies the mission-level requirements.

 Ph.D. in Computer Science, University of Minnesota M.S. in Mathematics, University of Minnesota Duluth B.S. in Mathematics, University of Minnesota Duluth

-In earlier research, Dr. Stewart leveraged formal methods to perform safety assessment of critical systems.
-During this time, she worked as a visiting researcher at the German Aerospace Center (DLR Braunschweig) and led an effort to perform model-based safety engineering of unmanned aircraft.
-She also collaborated with Collins Aerospace on a NASA research grant to apply formal methods to real-world avionic systems.
+In earlier research, Danielle helped integrate formal methods into the safety assessment process.
+She worked closely with safety analysts in industry to develop techniques to provide the analysts with usable and understandable artifacts derived from verification efforts.
+She was a visiting researcher at the German Aerospace Center (DLR - Braunschweig) and consulted engineers on model-based safety engineering of unmanned aircraft.
+Danielle also collaborated with Collins Aerospace on a NASA research grant to apply formal methods to avionic systems.